- Real Estate

 The resiliency studies these planning experts presented to CB1 nearly six years after Hurricane Sandy were unable to determine what combination of approaches and mitigation would work best for Lower Manhattan, or what such a massive and comprehensive long-term resiliency infrastructure might cost.
 But it’s obvious to even a casual observer that, whatever the cost, the money simply isn’t there.

-The city’s post-Sandy drive to storm-proof Downtown — the Manhattan Tip Lower Manhattan Coastal Resiliency project — finally received $108 million in funding in 2015, but the most conservative cost estimates for the projects it envisions came to at least $324, and the city doesn’t seem to have a clue where the rest of the money will come from.
+The city’s post-Sandy drive to storm-proof Downtown — the Manhattan Tip Lower Manhattan Coastal Resiliency project — finally received $108 million in funding in 2015, and the city doesn’t seem to have a clue where the rest of the money will come from.

 The long-suffering leadership of CB1 has learned to be sanguine about the slow pace of resiliency policy, with board chairman Anthony Notaro acknowledging the obvious point that the money is “going to have to come from a combination of different places,” but also expressing the resolute confidence of a civic leader who has persevered through not only Sandy, but also 9/11.